apache/camel/components/camel-salesforce/camel-salesforce-component/README.md

 **Note:** These instructions are only for running integration tests, they use permissions and IP restrictions that should be reconsidered for production use.

-**Note:** Running the tests you will quickly use up your API allowance, 15000 requests/day in the free developer account, make sure that you won't deny your other applications/users access by running them.
+**Note:** Running the tests you will quickly use up your API allowance, 15,000 requests/day in the free developer account.
+Make sure that you won't deny your other applications/users access by running them.
+Scratch orgs are preferable as they have a more generous limit of 5,000,000 requests/day.

 In order to run the integration tests you need a Salesforce Developer account.
 You can get a Salesforce Developer account by visiting [developer.salesforce.com](https://developer.salesforce.com/) and sign up for one.